Francesca-Ye/marriage_ceremonies_religion/README.md

-# Analysis of Marriage Ceremony Locations (Religious and Non-Religious) Between 2016 to 2020
+# Analysis and Comparative Study of Marriage Ceremony Type (Civil and Religious) for Opposite-Sex (1970 to 2020) and Same-Sex (2016 to 2020) Couples

 ## Overview

-This repo provides a paper and related resources to analysing the number of civil and religious marriage ceremonies in England and Wales over a five year period of 2016 to 2020.
+This paper investigates the annual number of marriage conducted in England and Wales based on ceremony type recorded the by the Office of National Statistics.
+Based on the data set, these trends between 1970 to 2020 were analyzed for opposite-sex couples and between 2016 to 2020 for same-sex couples.

 ## File Structure